↖ Homepage of the site 'What to do with your life?'

 |

-The ego is finally made up of our desire to bend reality to our vision of the world, our beliefs.
+Lastly, the ego consists of the desire to bend reality to our worldview, to our beliefs.

 |

-Every spiritual school, as well as every educational method, has an ego control component.
-However, it is important to note that if we want to obtain a significant result in terms of quality of living together, we must fight against the three aspects of the ego.
-Let us now examine the consequences of insufficient struggle, regarding each aspect of the ego:
+Any spiritual school, as well as any educational method, includes a component of ego mastery.
+It is, however, important to note that if one wants to achieve significant results in terms of the quality of living together, it is necessary to fight against all three aspects of the ego.
+Let us now examine the consequences of an insufficient struggle against each aspect of the ego:

 •